cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 A very nice example to showcase the potential for doing lots of parallel calculations is to calculate the number pi.
-This is quite easily achieved while using a monte Carlo method.
+This is quite easily achieved while using a Monte Carlo Method.

 We start with the mathematical formulation of the Monte Carlo calculation of pi.
 For each quadrant of the unit square, the area is pi.